BidGithub2022/OpenShiftVirtualization/README.md

 ![Screenshot 2024-04-03 at 6 58 59 PM](https://github.com/BidGithub2022/OpenShiftVirtualization/assets/113651761/faba85f3-6566-4db9-8a15-a1a53acdf04e)

+*** I was using 4.15 OCP and topolvm.io as my storage class and was getting "Data Volume failed to initiate upload" while doing through the OCP console.
+Checked with experts and got to know that "since TopoLVM is WaitForFIrstConsumer, I suspect the issue is that there is no consumer and thus the volume won't bind and the pod won't start".
+The suggestion was to use "--force-bind" flag.

 ## You will see PVC , PV and cdi-upload pod status on OCP console:

 ![Screenshot 2024-04-03 at 8 05 25 PM](https://github.com/BidGithub2022/OpenShiftVirtualization/assets/113651761/94fb13de-6fe1-4f48-b9db-ce3cdf8f9505)